TimJMartin/Magic-GDAL/README.md

 # The Magic of GDAL Workshop

-This repo contains the workshop materials put together for FOSS4G Uk 2019 held in Edinburgh.
-It should contain all the relevent information, instructions and data to workthrough each of the different parts.
+This repo contains the workshop materials put together for FOSS4G UK 2019 held in Edinburgh.
+It should contain all the relevant information, instructions and data to work through each of the different parts.
 If you find issues or have any comments please raise an Issue as I aim to keep this workshop evolving as GDAL continues to develop.

 ## Background

 "GDAL is a translator library for raster and vector geospatial data formats that is released under an X/MIT style Open Source License by the Open Source Geospatial Foundation" (source: [GDAL](https://gdal.org/))

 To me it is an invaluable asset to my GIS Toolkit and I use it most days to process some sort of data from one type to another.
-However I keep hearing that because it is mostly commandline or used within scripts it can put people off using it so defer to alternatives (even though those alternatives are commonly built on top of GDAL, [see list here](https://gdal.org/software_using_gdal.html#software-using-gdal).
+However I keep hearing that because it is mostly command line or used within scripts it can put people off using it so defer to alternatives (even though those alternatives are commonly built on top of GDAL, [see list here](https://gdal.org/software_using_gdal.html#software-using-gdal).

-So the purpose of this workshop is to getting users setup with GDAL and get them translating and processing a variety of different datasets (both vector and raster) using a wide range of the tools and paramaters that GDAL offers.
+So the purpose of this workshop is to getting users setup with GDAL and get them translating and processing a variety of different datasets (both vector and raster) using a wide range of the tools and parameters that GDAL offers.

 The workshop is broken down into different parts to help users flow through the workshop or jump into a specific section that they require.